First-Year Seminar

 FYS 134 Satire (4 Credits)

 This course examines the myriad forms satire has taken in the West, from the mists of antiquity (when satire meant a form of verse that could actually kill or maim its victims) until recent times.
-Students will hone their skills in close reading and writing about literature.
-Though some satires (especially in the tradition of Juvenal) simply and straightforwardly bludgeon their targets--so violent did these become in 1590s England that for six years publication of satire was illegal--we'll focus on the more enjoyable ironic varieties-- more enjoyable but also more demanding, since these make readers do most of the interpretive work.
-Enrollment limited to 16 first-years. {L}
+Students hone their skills in close reading and writing about literature.
+Though some satires (especially in the tradition of Juvenal) simply and straightforwardly bludgeon their targets--so violent did these become in 1590s England that for six years publication of satire was illegal--the course focuses on the more enjoyable ironic varieties-- more enjoyable but also more demanding, since these make readers do most of the interpretive work.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
+WI {L}

 Fall, Spring, Alternate Years